rustom-ichhaporia/IRisk-Lab-AI-Powered-Lifecycle-Financial-Planning-Coding-Test/final-report/report.md

     - Rustom Ichhaporia [`rustomi2@illinois.edu`][^*]
 date: 2020-12-12
 description: Final report for AI-Powered Lifecycle Financial Project research.
 abstract: How long will you live?
 This age-old question has extensive implications in the billions of risk estimations made by individuals planning for the future every day.
-Although never certain, a stronger approximation of an indidual's lifespan can enable more reliable future planning and  greater sense of stability
+Although never certain, a stronger approximation of an indidual's lifespan can enable more reliable future planning and a greater sense of stability than none at all.
+We reviewed publicly available datasets containing socioeconomic information about U.S. citizens to create a naïve model that predicts the likelihood of a person's death at different ages given characteristics such as location, income, place of birth, and more.
+The results are explained and visualized in this report.
+While more work must be done to achieve a more accurate predictor, this work provides a baseline for lifespan prediction in coordination with other financial models to aid financial planning.

-# geometry: margin=1in
+geometry: margin=1in
 documentclass: article
 classoption:
     - twocolumn
 numbersections: true
-appendix: jfa;slkdfj
 ---

 <!-- Document -->

 # Background

+## Desired Features

+Lifespan prediction is important to a broad variety of scientific and industrial fields.
+Each field in which it is relevant requires a different scope, accuracy, and set of input features.
+For example, the medical field might look at a patient's weight and blood pressure to determine their risk of passing away from heart disease.
+Millions of specific, dynamic variables affect an individual's lifespan, ranging from minute physical details to sociological environments to occupational conditions.
+Naturally, it is currently impossible to accurately measure all of these variables for an individual, let alone every individual.
+Thus, we must let the domain of our application dictate which variables we use, as well as the size and diversity of the dataset we use to predict lifespan.

+If we were to make a perfect predictor of mortality, some of the high-level features we might consider include:

+- General biographical information (e.g. age, sex)
+- Location
+- Occupational and residential environment conditions
+- Income
+- Medical information

+In particular, the most likely available features would fall into the groups of socioeconomic and medical.
+Unfortunately, in our dataset search, finding a dataset that combined socioeconomic status, medical information, and lifespan information was difficult to come by.
+There are datasets linking two of those three features, but a comprehensive, large scale study documenting all three with useful sample sizes was not found.
+As a result, some compromises had to be made in favoring the socioeconomic data over medical data, as that is more relevant and available in actuarial settings.

-# Dataset Selection
+## Dataset Selection

+### CDC Dataset

+The first dataset that we attempted to use was the Mortality Multiple Cause-of-Death dataset created by the U.S. Center for Disease Control (CDC)[^1].

+### NLMS Dataset

 # Preprocessing